Closed captioning: Terminology

-The term closed indicates that the captions are not visible until activated by the viewer, usually via the remote control or menu option.
+The term closed (versus "open") indicates that the captions are not visible until activated by the viewer, usually via the remote control or menu option.
 On the other hand, the terms open, burned-in, baked on, hard-coded, or simply hard indicate that the captions are visible to all viewers as they are embedded in the video.

 In the United States and Canada, the terms subtitles and captions have different meanings.
 Subtitles assume the viewer can hear but cannot understand the language or accent, or the speech is not entirely clear, so they transcribe only dialogue and some on-screen text.
 Captions aim to describe to the deaf and hard of hearing all significant audio content—spoken dialogue and non-speech information such as the identity of speakers and, occasionally, their manner of speaking—along with any significant music or sound effects using words or symbols.
 Also, the term closed caption has come to be used to also refer to the North American EIA-608 encoding that is used with NTSC-compatible video.

 The United Kingdom, Ireland, and a number of other countries do not distinguish between subtitles and captions and use subtitles as the general term.
 The equivalent of captioning is usually referred to as subtitles for the hard of hearing.
 Their presence is referenced on screen by notation which says "Subtitles", or previously "Subtitles 888" or just "888" (the latter two are in reference to the conventional videotext channel for captions), which is why the term subtitle is also used to refer to the Ceefax-based videotext encoding that is used with PAL-compatible video.
 The term subtitle has been replaced with caption in a number of markets—such as Australia and New Zealand—that purchase large amounts of imported US material, with much of that video having had the US CC logo already superimposed over the start of it.
 In New Zealand, broadcasters superimpose an ear logo with a line through it that represents subtitles for the hard of hearing, even though they are currently referred to as captions.
 In the UK, modern digital television services have subtitles for the majority of programs, so it is no longer necessary to highlight which have subtitling/captioning and which do not.

+In most of the countries around the world there is no distinction between captions and subtitles.
+The term closed caption has come to also refer to the North American EIA-608 encoding that is used with NTSC-compatible video.

 Remote control handsets for TVs, DVD players, and similar devices in most European markets often use "SUB" or "SUBTITLE" on the button used to control the display of subtitles and captions.